 OUTCOMES are the impact our actions have on the community such as reducing incidents.

-OUTPUTS are the quantifiable things we deliver to ach outcomes for the communities we serve. nieve better Estimated Performance 2018-19 Estimated Target 2019-20 Annual Target 19/20 ס All Fires 216 228 Site Specific Risk Information (SSRIs) 96 age Accidental Dwelling Fires (ADFs) 24 34 Home Fire Safety Checks (HFSC's) 689 Je.
-Anti-Social Behaviour Fires (ASBs) 122 140 Hydrant Surveys 72 79 Deliberate Vehicle Fires 14 11 Waste and Fly Tipping 48 RTC's 24 23 Simple Operational Fire Safety Assessments 96 Alert to Mobile 98.8% 95% Prevention Talks 24 AFA in Non Domestic Premises 25 11 Off Station Exercising 2 Domestic Smoke Alarm Actuations 81 89 The targets are based on 5 years performance da ta We aim, by the delivery of these outcomes, to achieve reductions in deaths and
+OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.

+Estimated Performance 2018-19 Estimated Target 2019-20 Annual Target 19/20 All Fires 216 228 Site Specific Risk Information (SSRIs) 96 Accidental Dwelling Fires (ADFs) 24 34 Home Fire Safety Checks (HFSC's) 689 Anti-Social Behaviour Fires (ASBs) 122 140 Hydrant Surveys 72 Deliberate Vehicle Fires 14 11 Waste and Fly Tipping 48 RTC's 24 23 Simple Operational Fire Safety Assessments 96 Alert to Mobile 98.8% 95% Prevention Talks 24 AFA in Non Domestic Premises 25 11 Off Station Exercising 2 Domestic Smoke Alarm Actuations 81 89

-The targets are based on 5 years performance data We aim, by the delivery of these outcomes, to achieve reductions in deaths and injuries in our communities
+We aim, by the delivery of these outcomes, to achieve reductions in deaths and injuries in our communities

-Formby Community Fire Station Community Risk Management Plan 2019-20
+Formby Community Fire Station